Natsoro/Markdown-exercises/Exercise1.md

 2x-10=12
 ```

+    2+2=4

+Another way to do block of code is adding 4 spaces.

 <!-- Example of a block of code -->

 # How to do a block of code in MD?